stebuehler/opnrcd/README.md

 ## To Do
 ### App
-* Clean up / generalise the "pre" display options callback and related functionalities in views and filters.
 * Generalize the filtering for the time series data (timeseries df should be created from the filtered main df, ideally.
 May require separate passing of the full set of timestamps, for backwards compatibility)
 * More refactoring the data loading and filtering.
 * Add more filters (Nationalität, Sprache, Baujahr, etc.)?